josephmoresena/Rxmxnx.PInvoke.Extensions/README.md

 <details>
 <summary><strong>Xamarin (Android, iOS, macOS)</strong></summary>

-Because `Rxmxnx.PInvoke.Extensions` is compiled for .NET Standard 2.1, it can be used in legacy Xamarin projects by adding it directly as a NuGet package reference.
+Since `Rxmxnx.PInvoke.Extensions` is compiled for .NET Standard 2.1, it can be used in legacy Xamarin projects by adding it directly as a NuGet package reference.
 This will also reference version **5.0** of the `System.Runtime.CompilerServices.Unsafe` package (which contains assembly version 6.0).